c-alvin/Poke-It/README.md

 - User can sort Pokemon.
 - User can search for Pokemon.
-- User can notes for a pokemon.
+- User can add notes for a pokemon.